 Many herbs also have beautiful flowers and some are edible and delicious.
-However, some herbs, like basil, once they flower become bitter.Continue to 2 of 7 below.
+However, some herbs, like basil, become bitter once they flower.Continue to 2 of 7 below.

 02 of 07

 Oregano is a favorite herb for containers.
 It is incredibly forgiving, scoffs at drought and likes poor soil so it doesn't need much fertilizer.
 It is a low growing plant with small leaves and will drape over the sides of containers, so can be used as a "spiller," though it won't spread too much.

 Of all the oregano varieties, golden oregano (Origanum vulgare 'Aureum’) is a favorite because it can add a bright spot to any container.

-Oregano loves lots of sun and is a perennial in zones 5-8.
+Oregano loves lots of sun and is a perennial in zones 5 through 8.
 To keep plant thriving, don't over water and keep pruning back.
 Oregano needs good drainage.

 If the plant starts getting leggy, cut back and wait a few weeks for recovery.
 You can propagate oregano by rooting it in water.Continue to 3 of 7 below.

 03 of 07

 There are a staggering number of beautiful mints to choose from and most are tasty and beautiful.
 Mint is a bit of a bully—spreading and trying to push out other plants —so you have to be careful about what plants you combine it with, or be prepared to prune it regularly.
 To solve this problem, you can make a pot of all mints.